Olga Chernysheva

 with still or moving images — is based on close observation of reality around her.
 It continues a long tradition of social realism in Russian culture (very different from the Socialist Realism that was the official artistic doctrine of the USSR) and of art as a vehicle for critical and compassionate narrative (which can also be formally bold and experimental).
 Her approach to art and life is both formally sophisticated and subtly humorous.
 One of her sources of inspiration (and the topic for her diploma work at the film academy) is the work of the painter Pavel Fedotov (1815–1852), who has been called ‘the Russian Hogarth’.

-Olga Chernysheva’s solo shows were held at the State Russian Museum in Saint Petersburg (“The Happiness Zone”, 2004), Kunsthalle Erfurt (“Compossibilities”, 2013), Museum of Contemporary Art Antwerp (“Keeping Sight”, 2014), Secession in Vienna (“Chandeliers at the Forest”, 2017).
+Olga Chernysheva’s solo shows were held at Kunsthalle Erfurt (“Compossibilities”, 2013), Museum of Contemporary Art Antwerp (“Keeping Sight”, 2014), Secession in Vienna (“Chandeliers at the Forest”, 2017).
 She represented Russia at the Venice Biennale of 2001.
-Her works were displayed at the 56th Venice Biennale (2015), Manifesta 10 in Saint-Petersburg (2014), 1st Bergen Triennale, Bergen, Norway (2013).
+Her works were displayed at the 56th Venice Biennale (2015), Manifesta 11 in Zürich (2016), 1st Bergen Triennale, Bergen, Norway (2013).

 She has also participated in numerous group exhibitions, such as ‘After Eisenstein’ at Lunds konsthall, Sweden, in 2008 (with Boris Mikhailov, Sergei Eisenstein and Kira Muratova, curated by Anders Kreuger and Åsa Nacking) and ‘The End of the 20th Century: The Best Is Yet to Come’ at Hamburger Bahnhof in Berlin (curated by Eugen Blume and Catherine Nichols).